gcc3/simple-ai-chat/README.md

 What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random
 lower values like 0.2 will make it more focused and deterministic.

-TOP_P
-Range 0 ~ 1, 0.1 means only the tokens comprising the top 10% probability mass are considered.

 ROLE_CONTENT_SYSTEM
 Set the system prompt.